-1.8 RECORD DOCUMENTS
+1.7 RECORD DOCUMENTS

 - A. Project Record (As-Installed) Drawings: - 1.
 Maintain a set of record drawings on the job site as directed in Division 1. - 2.
-Keep Drawings clean, undamaged, and up to date. - Record and accurately indicate the following: - a.
-Depths, sizes, and locations of all buried and concealed piping and all cleanouts, whether concealed or exposed, dimensioned from permanent building features. - b.
+Keep Drawings clean, undamaged, and up to date. - 3.
+Record and accurately indicate the following: - a.
+Depths, sizes, and locations of all buried and concealed piping dimensioned from permanent building features. - b.
 Locations of all valves with assigned tag numbers. - c.
-Changes, additions, and revisions due to change orders, obstructions, etc. Eradicate extraneous information. - d.
-Locations of tracer wire terminal points. - e.
+Locations of all fire dampers and other airflow control devices. - d.
+Changes, additions, and revisions due to change orders, obstructions, etc. Eradicate extraneous information. - e.
 Model numbers of installed equipment. - 4.
 Make Drawings available when requested by Architect for review. - 5.
 Submit as part of the required Project Closeout documents.
 Final submittal will be in the form of reproducible drawings. - 6.
 Quality of entire set of project record drawings to match the quality of the contract documents; quality to be judged by Architect.
 Computer-aided design drafting (CADD) shall be used to complete project record drawings.
 Use standards set in contract documents.
-Note field modifications, all addenda and change order items on project record drawings.
+Note field modifications, all addenda, and change order items on project record drawings.
 If deficiencies are found in either the quality or the accuracy of the drawings, they will be returned unapproved.
-Additional review of subsequent submissions shall be at the contractor's expense. - B. Operating and Maintenance Manuals: Submit five (5) sets of Operating and Maintenance Instructions, including manufacturer's service data, wiring diagrams, and parts lists and vendors for all serviceable items of equipment, valve charts, balancing data, final control diagrams showing final set points, and any additional equipment added by change order, bound in three-ring, vinyl or canvas covered, loose-leaf binders organized with index and thumb-tab markers for each classification of equipment or data.
+Additional review of subsequent submissions shall be at the contractor's expense. - B. Operating and Maintenance Manuals: Submit three (3) sets of Operating and Maintenance Instructions, including manufacturer's service data, wiring diagrams, and parts lists and vendors for all serviceable items of equipment, valve charts, balancing data, final control diagrams showing final set points, duct and piping pressure test reports, equipment startup records, and any additional equipment added by change order, bound in three-ring, vinyl or canvas covered, loose-leaf binders organized with index and thumb-tab markers for each classification of equipment or data.
+Provide any performance curves, data, and model numbers from submittals.
 Comply with provisions of Division one where applicable to the mechanical work.
+Provide CD with all documents in electronic format.

-1.9 WARRANTY
+1.8 WARRANTY

 - A. Furnish, prior to application for final payment, three copies of written and signed guarantee effective a period of one year from date of completion and acceptance of entire project; agree to correct, repair and/or replace defective materials and/or equipment or the results of defective workmanship without additional expense to the Owner.
-Where no response satisfactory to the Owner has occurred within three working days from the written report of a warranty covered defect, the contractor shall agree to pay for the cost of repair of the reported defect by a contractor of the Owner's choice. - B. Where the manufacturer's guarantee exceeds one year, the longer guarantee shall govern and include the Contractor's labor. - C. Warranty period shall begin once all phases of construction are complete.
+Where no response satisfactory to the Owner has occurred within three working days from the written report of a warranty covered defect, the contractor shall agree to pay for the cost of repair of the reported defect by a contractor of the Owner's choice. - B. Where the manufacturer's guarantee exceeds one year, the longer guarantee shall govern and include the Contractor's labor.